MiddleSchoolStudent/BotBrowser/profiles/profile-configs.md

 ---

-⚠️ Eventually, your modified .enc should have this structure:
+⚠️ Eventually, your modified `.enc` profile should have this structure:

 ```json
 {